-The term “Christian hedonism” sounds like an oxymoron at first.
+The term Christian hedonism may sound like an oxymoron at first.
 After all, if “hedonism” is the pursuit of pleasure, then how can it be Christian?
 But, as John Piper points out, pleasure per se is not anti-God.
-Pleasure is simply a gauge of how much importance we place on what we value.
-Piper has coined the term “Christian hedonism” as a catchy way to express a timeless truth: when we desire God with all our hearts, we will know pleasure beyond anything this world has to offer.
-Christian hedonism is not the pursuit of our own happiness as the greatest good; rather, Christian hedonism is the pursuit of the highest good (God’s glory), which will ultimately result in our greatest happiness.
+Pleasure, in one sense, is a gauge of how much importance we place on what we value.
+Piper coined the term Christian hedonism as a provocative way to express a timeless truth: God is not glorified in us as He ought to be when He is not our greatest joy.
+Or to put it positively, in the words of Piper, “God is most glorified in us when we are most satisfied in him.”

-Scripture actually commands us to find delight in God: “Delight yourself . . . in the Lord” (Psalm 37:4).
-God desires to produce joy in the lives of His children, as part of the fruit of the Spirit (Galatians 5:22).
+Scripture commands us to find delight in God: “Delight yourself . . . in the Lord” (Psalm 37:4).
 Over and over, the Bible speaks of the rewards of obedience (Luke 12:33; Hebrews 11:6), great gain (Philippians 3:8; 1 Timothy 6:6), and joy (John 15:11; Nehemiah 8:10).

 In Hebrews 11, Moses is said to have refused “the passing pleasures of sin,” choosing instead “the reproach of Christ” (verses 24–25).
 Why?
 “He looked to the reward” (verse 26).
 Moses, therefore, was a true Christian hedonist.
 He sought the eternal reward that only God can give, spurning this world’s counterfeit—and temporary—pleasures.
-In so doing, Moses achieved the most fulfilling happiness.
+In so doing, Moses achieved the most fulfilling happiness—in God.
 And God was glorified.